John Paul II Catholic University of Lublin: History

-Celtic studies

-The Institute of English Studies at the John Paul II Catholic University of Lublin offers courses connected with Celtic cultures and languages as part of BA and MA courses in the Department of Celtic Studies.
-The department was founded in 1989.

-A student of Celtic Studies can choose between courses in Old English, Celtic History and Culture, Celtic Linguistics, and Irish and Welsh Literatures.
-BA students may opt for learning Irish and Welsh.
-There are also Celtic Days that have been taking place since 2004.
-The event has two parts, namely the academic (lectures, presentations, language workshops), and the artistic one (dance workshops, concerts).

 Rankings

 The university has had a steady advance in university rankings.
 In 2011, it was placed 8th among all Polish universities.
 Also in 2011, Wprost magazine ranked it 15th among humanity universities.
 Before that, in 2006 Newsweek Polska ranked the university 54th among all Polish universities.

 In 2011–12, the university's philosophy program was ranked first in Poland by the Polish Accreditation Agency, distinguished twice, receiving 9 million PLN total in grants that year as a result.